ethanniser/site/src/content/blog/translating-cpp-x-macros-to-zig-comptime.md

 And that's basically it.
 The end result is the same: an enum of all the id's and a array of all of the `RegisterInfo`s.

 It is worth mentioning at this point that using comptime in this way does have a significant effect on DX due to current limitations of the Zig LSP.
-While in theory it's completely possible to have full autocomplete for a comptime built type, as it stands you get no autocompletely and are basically forced to run the complier to see any errors.
+While in theory it's completely possible to have full autocomplete for a comptime built type, as it stands you get no autocomplete and are basically forced to run the complier to see any errors.
 This is not as bad with the recent `-fincremental` which makes `--watch` recompiles very fast, but still is pretty rough.
 C++ macros do not suffer from this issue.

 ## Comparison